 Often, texts are best illustrated utilising the work of classical artists.
 Looking back at the books we have already published, it is interesting to note that the Ukrainian painter, whose works we use most often is Mykola Pymonenko.
-Amazing images of his “Yuletide Fortune Tellers” (1888) and “Easter Morning Prayer” (1891) appeared in our debut book Taste of Ukraine (2013).
+Thus, images of his amazing “Yuletide Fortune Tellers” (1888) and “Easter Morning Prayer” (1891) appeared in our debut book Taste of Ukraine (2013).

 The son of an icon painter, Pymonenko grew up in Kyiv and studied at the Kyiv Drawing School.
 Later he studied at the St Petersburg Academy of Arts and joined the Peredvizhniki Society in 1899.
-This St Petersburg group worked in the realist and naturalist styles and organised travelling exhibitions in Russia, Belarus and Ukraine, focusing on landscape art, portraiture and genre painting.
+This St Petersburg group worked in the realist and naturalist styles.
+They organised travelling exhibitions in Russia, Belarus and Ukraine, focusing on landscape art, portraiture and genre painting.
 Like the earlier Pre-Raphaelites in Britain and the Realists in France, the Peredvizhniki artists rejected the prevailing academic conventions of the art world.
 Their art revealed both the poverty and beauty of everyday life.

 (Featured copies of Mykola Pymonenko’s artworks supplied by the National Art Museum of Ukraine.)